software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Task list item with a "#" prefix is a reference to a certain issue.
 You can type "#" and GitHub will suggest issues.
 Task list makes it easier to know which user story the task is related to and to track the progress of a user story.
 GitHub will automatically mark the task list item as done when the related issue is closed.

+{: .highlight }

+> The tasks that you come up with during the Sprint Planning event _should not be set in stone_.
+These tasks are there to get you started with implementing the user stories.
+You might come up with new tasks or notice that the current tasks need alterations during the actual implementation.
+In such case, do the necessary changes for the Sprint Backlog.

 {: .important-title }

 > Exercise 10
 >
 > Plan the tasks for the first user story, "{{site.sprint_1_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
-> You can consider for example the following tasks:
+> Consider the following while planning the tasks:
 >
-> - Add a Quiz JPA entity class and a QuizRepository JPA repository class
-> - Add a Thymeleaf template for the quiz creation form containing fields for name, description and published status
-> - Add QuizController controller class and methods for rendering and handling the submission of the quiz creation form
+> - What data requirements does the user story have?
+What kind of JPA entity and repository class need to be implemented?> > - What user interface requirements does the user story have?
+What kind of Thymeleaf template need to be implemented?> - What kind of controller requirements does the user story have?
+What kind of controller class need to be implemented?
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.
 >